edgeless-project/edgeless/kpi13/README.md

 ### Prerequisites

-1. Make sure that you've run `git submodule update --recursive` in the root of this repo.
-2. install tmuxinator (e.g. `sudo apt install tmuxinator`)
+1. install tmuxinator (e.g. `sudo apt install tmuxinator`)
-3. `cd kpi13/`
+2. `cd kpi13/`

 ### How to run

-- Run: `scripts/build.sh` to build the binaries for edgeless
+- Run: `cd scripts && ./build.sh` to build the binaries for edgeless
 - Run: `tmuxinator stop kpi-13-demonstrator && tmuxinator start kpi-13-demonstrator`
 - Run: `scripts/start_workflow.sh` to start the workflow (in a separate terminal window).

-You may find the UI at `http://localhost:3000.
+You may find the UI at `http://localhost:3000`.
 Press the **Connect** button to connect to the demonstrator cluster.

 >IMPORTANT: if you are running the demo on a remote machine, make sure to tunnel ports 3000 and 3002 to see the results in the local browser.